 The Schoolhouse Shop and Antiques, a former 1886 Porter County Schoolhouse, is a shopping destination that offers an eclectic array of antiques and gifts near the Indiana Dunes.
+The popular Bass Pro Shop located in Portage is a shopping destination and museum.
 In Chesterton wander through the clothing and homeware shops, get lost in the aisles of the bookstore, or spend an afternoon exploring the antique mall.
 Enjoy Chesterton’s European Market on Saturdays or the Coffee Creek Farmers Market on Wednesdays from May to October.
 The streets of historic downtown Valparaiso are filled with unique gift shops, clothing stores, antique shops, and gourmet bakeries.

 Shipshewana offers many shops that are open year round.
 Check out Davis Mercantile for a collection of small shops, while the houses on the downtown streets are filled with other shopping adventures.
 The flea market in the summer, and the year-round auctions provide other exciting opportunities to find those unique treasures.
 Don’t miss the Shingle Shops around the county; the small shops on the backroads that hang up their business shingle.

 A perennial favorite is Cabela’s in Hammond, where museum and shopping converge for good times!
 Crown Point’s Grand Old Lady, the historical courthouse, is now filled with shops and a museum.
+Miller School Shops is another great place to find the unique art, vintage treasures, and homemade goods.
 Merrillville has delicious sweets and treats!
 The Albanese Candy Factory has become a favorite place to visit – you can see how those famous gummies are made, and purchase candies from the outlet store.
 In addition to the gummies, there are also the nuts and chocolates.
 Don’t miss the giant chocolate fountain!
 Is popcorn your thing?
 Then you won’t want to miss the The Chicagoland Popcorn locations, with over 250 seasonal flavors!

 With more than a dozen shops and services all centrally located along gorgeous Winona Lake in Kosciusko County, The Village at Winona is the place to gear up for an outdoor adventure, and show a little local love.
 Put a personal touch on your gift from Pottery Bayou, discover the coolest selection of curated goods and vintage finds at Belove, or get out into the great outdoors with the help of Cloud 9 Multisport.